 These are very unique lilies and can be difficult to source from local gardening stores.

-The Black Forest Calla Lily was originally cultivated in the Middle East as an ornamental plant.
+The Black Forest Calla Lily was originally cultivated in the Middle East as an ornamental plant (Calla Lilies are also known as Zantedeschia Aethiopica – for more flowers that start with a Z, read here).
 The shape of the bloom is very tubular, an iconic lily shape.

 The stem of the flowers is incredibly long which really helps to highlight the stunning and unusual flowers.
 The leaves on this lily are oversized and boast a bright green color that provides the perfect contrast for the deep hue of the blooms.